 Rent.
 The goal is to limit rent expense to 6% of sales or less.
 This number does not include other occupancy costs like insurance, real estate taxes, or common area maintenance fees.
 When those additional expenses are added, the total occupancy cost should be 10% or less.
 An occupancy cost above 10% is considered excessive and can seriously eat away at your profits.

 Prime Cost.
 Generally considered the most important metric because the underlying costs are the most volatile.
 Keeping your prime cost in-check is a major step toward profitability.
-To calculate prime cost, add cost of sales to payroll costs and divide by total sales.
-Full-service restaurants should have a prime cost of about 65% or less, while limited service restaurants should be closer to 60% or less.
+To calculate the prime cost, add the cost of sales to payroll costs and divide by total sales.
+Full-service restaurants should have a prime cost of about 65% or less, while limited-service restaurants should be closer to 60% or less.

 Additional Cost of Sales Metrics

 - Food – approximately 30% of total food sales

 - Liquor – 18% to 20% of liquor sales